creativeIKEP/HolisticMotionCapture/README.md

 ### For Windows

-Download installer(`HolisticMotionCapture-1.0.0setup.exe` file) from [1.0.0 release page](https://github.com/creativeIKEP/HolisticMotionCapture/releases/tag/v1.0.0) and execute it.
+Download installer(`HolisticMotionCapture-1.1.0setup.exe` file) from [1.1.0 release page](https://github.com/creativeIKEP/HolisticMotionCapture/releases/tag/v1.1.0) and execute it.

 ### For Mac OS

-Download installer(`HolisticMotionCapture_Installer.dmg` file) from [1.0.0 release page](https://github.com/creativeIKEP/HolisticMotionCapture/releases/tag/v1.0.0) and execute it.
+Download installer(`HolisticMotionCapture_Installer.dmg` file) from [1.1.0 release page](https://github.com/creativeIKEP/HolisticMotionCapture/releases/tag/v1.1.0) and execute it.

 ## Usage HolisticMotionCapture application

-### Load your VRM file
+### Select your VRM file

-Push the `Load VRM` for loading your VRM file.
+- You can change to your vrm avatar from pull down.
+- Images are loaded from and save to `C:/Users/<user name>/AppData/LocalLow/IKEP/HolisticMotionCapture/VrmFiles` directory in Windows.
+- Images are loaded from and save to `/Users/<user name>/Library/Application Support/IKEP/HolisticMotionCapture/VrmFiles` directory in Mac OS.
+- You can load new vrm avatar from the `New VRM` button.
+  - You can continue to use the vrm file is loaded once, if application is restarting.

 ### Image Device